Widow in Newfoundland with a $1M Estate: Cottage Capital Gains and Probate Fees in 2026

 Adding a child as joint tenant on the cottage is a popular Atlantic Canada strategy for probate avoidance — the property passes directly to the surviving joint tenant at death, outside the will.
 On a $500,000 cottage, this saves approximately $3,000 in NL probate.

 The problem: CRA treats the creation of a joint tenancy with a non-spouse as a deemed disposition of the parent's proportionate interest at the time the joint tenancy is established.
-Adding one child as a 50% joint tenant triggers a deemed disposition of half of Helen's interest — a $150,000 gain ($300,000 × 50%) crystallized immediately, producing approximately $75,000 of taxable income in the year the joint tenancy is registered.
+Adding one child as a 50% joint tenant triggers a deemed disposition of half of Helen's interest — a $150,000 gain ($300,000 × 50%) crystallized immediately, producing $75,000 of taxable income (at the flat 50% inclusion rate) in the year the joint tenancy is registered.

 That is not a probate-avoidance strategy.
 That is paying capital gains tax early in exchange for a $3,000 probate saving.
 The math rarely works.
 Joint tenancy is clean for spousal situations (where section 70(6) provides a rollover) and for the principal residence (where the PRE shelters the gain).
 For an appreciated cottage with no spouse, it is usually the wrong tool.